Meet the artist: Georgie Harrison Part Two

 What are your hobbies outside of painting?

-Inspirational quote about the calming power of the ocean in Georgie Harrison's artwork
+Quote about the calming power of the ocean in Georgie Harrison's artwork

 How do you paint water so realistically?

-Painting the sea requires an understanding of light, depth, and movement.
-Georgie begins by blocking in dark ocean tones, layering sky reflections, and using textured highlights to bring the scene to life.
+Painting the sea requires an understanding of light, depth and movement.
+Georgie begins by blocking in dark ocean tones, layering sky reflections and using textured highlights to bring the scene to life.

 She often skips sketching, favouring a direct, expressive method.
 Breaks help her assess colours and details with fresh eyes.

-Read Georgie's full technique for painting water reflections >
+Read Georgie's full technique for painting water reflections.

-'Frog Tape'—Georgie's go-to for achieving crisp, clean horizon lines in her seascapes.
-No more messy edges or colour bleed.
+Frog Tape is Georgie's go-to for achieving crisp, clean horizon lines in her seascapes, helping to avoid messy edges or colour bleed.

 What do you think about when creating art?